-&lt;sup>aStudents must check with the institution they are planning to transfer to for advice on which Math works best for their major. \Choose from options for:
+^{}It is recommended for students to check with the institution they are planning to transfer to for advice on which courses work best for their major.
+Choose from options for:

 Computer Science

 This degree is recommended for students who plan to pursue Bachelor of Science degrees in computer science.
 This is a recommended curriculum only.
 Some courses may be taken in different order, and students do not have to complete the degree in four semesters.